 2008-2018: Fourth Leasing Period

 In 2005, DOE prepared a second programmatic EA to determine if the leasing program should continue.
 The EA was finalized and approved in July 2007.
 A FONSI was issued in the same month for the proposed action, which called for the continued leasing of DOE-managed lands for the exploration and production of uranium and vanadium ores.
 DOE extended the existing leases through the interim period, May 2005 to April 2008.

-In April 2008, DOE executed new, 10-year lease agreements with the existing lessees of the 13 active lease tracts.
+In April 2008, DOE established new, 10-year lease agreements with the existing lessees of the 13 active lease tracts.
 In June 2008, DOE executed new, 10-year lease agreements for 18 of the 19 inactive lease tracts, through a competitive bid process; the remaining lease tract (C-JD-8A) received no bids and was placed on inactive status indefinitely.
-After the execution of leases, lease tract C-JD-7A was incorporated into lease tract C-JD-7; one of the 18 lease tracts, C-SR-14, was returned to DOE and also placed on inactive status indefinitely.
+After the execution of leases, lease tract C-JD-7A was incorporated into lease tract C-JD-7; one of the 18 lease tracts, C-SR-14, was returned to DOE and placed on inactive status indefinitely.